 A third of our membership is currently female and continues to grow.
 In November 2016 Lizzie Deignan, our patron and long time supporter of the club, became an honorary member.

-2018 has been another fantastic year for women’s cycling at Otley Cycle Club.
-The Club continues to attract new riders through the social series rides.
+2018 was another fantastic year for women’s cycling at Otley Cycle Club.
+The Club continued to attract new riders through the social series rides.
 Otley Cycle tops have been on show all over the world from Columbia’s Alto de Letras (52 Miles climb to an altitude 3669m) to various European destinations.

 Many members have achieved personal goals from their first sportive, first 100 Miles, their first time round the Triangle and their first time at racing or time trialling.

 A special mention here to Amy Cuthbertson who came equal first in this year’s Alba Rosa league in her first season time trialling.
 Amy has also set up a Facebook group called – Ride Like A Girl/race series.
 She has set this up as she noticed there were not many female organised novice races in the North of England.
-She already has 501 group members.
 Well done also to Helen Coutie who was the steel bike champion in the Alba Rosa league.
+Vanessa Bridge completed the 100 Greatest Climbs, the 26th member of the club!

 Rachel Crowther and Christine Bell were sadly defeated by terrible weather on 29 July as they attempted to beat their own 12 hour tandem national time trialling record.
 They showed amazing grit and determination.
 Congratulations also to Julia Day, Christine Thwaite, Ann Howe and Angela Prescott who all climbed Mont Ventoux this year in 30 degree heat.
 Julia and Christine displayed another example of ‘true grit’ by going on to make the ascent three ways.
 Only 140 women in the UK have risen to this challenge.